MikeTaylor/scottkit/manual/reference.md

 	%comment need key in order to open door

-This directive allows a comment to be associated with an action in the Scott Adams format data file written by `sac`.
+This directive allows a comment to be associated with an action in the Scott Adams format data file written by `scottkit`.
 The comment is attached to the most recently declared action.
 Note that this is very different from the usual kind of comment introduced by the hash character (`#`) which is simply discarded by the compiler.